- School Social Worker Resume

 - Pick the template that fits best

-- Your resume template is like the “interview suit” that you dress up your qualifications in!
-Your resume makes a virtual first impression on recruiters before you even meet directly, so make sure that the template you use places your best qualifications front and center.
+- Your resume template is like the “interview suit” that you dress up your qualifications in: It makes a virtual first impression on recruiters before you even meet directly, so make sure that the template you use places your best qualifications front and center.

 Why not?
-Just make sure they’re included separately in the form of professional recommendation letters so that you can leave their contact info off your resume and conserve page space.
+Just make sure they’re included separately in the form of professional recommendation letters related to social work so that you can leave their contact info off your resume and conserve page space.